brootaylor/brootaylor-v3/src/_content/pages/now.md

 Then there are a few shows I started watching but ended up getting bored or frustrated with the plot and stopped watching.
 Oh well...
 1st world *problems* eh!

-Saying that, I did come across the [MobLand](https://www.imdb.com/title/tt31510819/) series recently by Guy Ritchie and have been enjoying it.
-Also noticed that the second season of [The Last of Us](https://www.imdb.com/title/tt3581920/) is out now.
-The first season was fab so fingers-crossed the second season is a goodie as well.
+Just finished the 3<sup>rd</sup> season of [Squid Game](https://www.imdb.com/title/tt10919420/).
+Still not sure what to make of the ending. 🤔

+I've just begun the 5<sup>th</sup> *(and final)* season of [The Chosen](https://www.imdb.com/title/tt5622316/).

 ---

 ## Plans

-My family and I are heading back to South Africa this year for a few weeks.
-I still have family who live out there and it's been far too long since we've seen them.
+My family and I finally got back to South Africa again in July *(for 3 weeks)* and it turned out to be a special time seeing dear family and friends again after so long.

 I'm hoping to get back into drumming this year.
 I miss it desperately and it's been far too long since I've played.
 There's a fab music studio nearby called [The Hive Rooms](https://www.thehiverooms.com) that I reckon I'll be checking out soon.